Raicon47/vanilla-phpblog/Readme.md

 Get the database file from the "db_file" folder.

-Launch the application on your local WAMP, XXAMP or MAMP server
+Launch the application on your local WAMP or XXAMP server

 Go to "localhost/admin/dashboard.php" to access the dashboard